prebid/prebid.github.io/dev-docs/modules/permutiveRtdProvider.md

 {:toc}

 ## Overview
-This submodule reads cohorts from Permutive and attaches them as targeting keys to bid requests.
-Using this module will deliver best targeting results, leveraging Permutive's real-time segmentation and modelling capabilities.
+This module reads cohorts from Permutive and attaches them as targeting keys to bid requests.

 ## Usage
 Compile the Permutive RTD module into your Prebid build: